Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 Scenic view of Perfume River

-The last stopped for today is the Mausoleum of Emperor Khai Dinh located near the Chau Chu Mountain.
-It took 11 years to build this tomb which blended the eastern and western architecture.
+The last stop for today is the Mausoleum of Emperor Khai Dinh, located near the Chau Chu Mountain.
+It took 11 years to build this tomb, which blended the eastern and western architecture.

 The view from the gate